-GreenGov is an official trademark used by the Council on Environmental Quality and its Office of the Federal Environmental Executive to define and identify sustainablity initiatives throughout the Federal Government.
-With more than 1.8 million civilian employees, 360,000 buildings, and $415 billion in annual purchasing power, the Federal Government has an obligation to lead by example when it comes to its environmental, energy and economic performance.
+GreenGov is an official trademark used by the Council on Environmental Quality and its Office of the Federal Environmental Executive to define and identify sustainablity initiatives throughout the federal government.
+With more than 360,000 buildings, 650,000 fleet vehicles, and $460 billion in annual purchasing power, the federal government has an obligation to lead by example when it comes to its environmental, energy and economic performance.

-The GreenGov Presidential Awards celebrate extraordinary achievement in the pursuit of President Obama's Executive Order on Federal Leadership in Environmental, Energy and Economic Performance.
-They honor Federal civilian and military personnel, agency teams, agency projects and facilities, and agency programs that exemplify President Obama's charge to lead by example towards a clean energy economy.
+The GreenGov Presidential Awards celebrate extraordinary achievement in the pursuit of President Obama's Executive Order on federal sustainability.
+They honor federal civilian and military personnel, agency teams, agency projects and facilities, and agency programs that exemplify President Obama's charge to lead by example towards a clean energy economy.

 GreenGov Spotlight Communities

-To build on the momentum created from the GreenGov Challenge, President Obama issued a new challenge to Federal and military personnel to put these ideas to work.
-Federal employees were invited to join the GreenGov Collaborative, an online discussion group with over 1400 members, to share ideas about how the Federal community can lead by example, green the government, and meet the goals of the President's Executive Order on Federal sustainability.
+To build on the momentum created from the GreenGov Challenge, President Obama issued a new challenge to federal and military personnel to put these ideas to work.
+Federal employees were invited to join the GreenGov Collaborative, an online discussion group with over 1,400 members, to share ideas about how the federal community can lead by example, green the government, and meet the goals of the President's Executive Order on federal sustainability.